hasura/ndc-connector-template/README.md

   <!-- TODO: As before, update <CONNECTOR_NAME> to match step 2 -->

-### Step 4: Add the connection URI
+### Step 4: Add environment variables

 Now that our connector has been scaffolded out for us, we need to provide a connection string so that the data source can be introspected and the boilerplate configuration can be taken care of by the CLI.

 The CLI has provided an `.env.local` file for our connector in the `my_subgraph/connector/<connector-name>` directory.
-We can add a key-value pair of `CONNECTION_URI` along with the connection string itself to this file and our connector will use this to connect to our database.
-The file, after adding the `CONNECTION_URI` should look like this
+We can add a key-value pair of `CONNECTION_URI` along with the connection string itself to this file, and our connector will use this to connect to our database.

-example:
+**Note that `CONNECTION_URI` may not always be a required key.
+You should consult the `supportedEnvironmentVariables` array in your
+`.hasura-connector/connect-metadata.yaml` file to determine what's required.**

+The file, after adding the `CONNECTION_URI`, should look like this example:

 ```env
 OTEL_EXPORTER_OTLP_TRACES_ENDPOINT=http://local.hasura.dev:4317